bgmgmbh/visual-regression-testing/README.md

 2. Create a `testfile.js` in `tests/mytest`

 Each testsuite should be versionied in it's own git repository.
-So run `git init` in `tests/mytest` and commit and push to a remote repository escpecially for this testsuite
+So run `git init` in `tests/mytest` and commit and push to a remote repository escpecially for this testsuite.

-### Existing Custom Testsuites

-See the README in the subfolders of `tests/`.